n Exercises 1–6, the statement represents a claim. Write its comp... | Channels for Pearson+

 1

-Step 2: Recall the definitions of H0 and Ha.
-The null hypothesis (H0) is a statement of no effect or no difference, and it always includes equality (e.g., '=', '≥', or '≤').
-The alternative hypothesis (Ha) is the complement of H0 and represents what we are trying to find evidence for.

-Step 3: Write the complement of the claim.
-The complement of 'p ≥ 0.64' is 'p < 0.64'.
-This is because the complement of 'greater than or equal to' is 'less than'.
+Step 2: Write the complement of the claim.
+The complement of μ = 82 is μ ≠ 82, as the complement represents all values of μ that are not equal to 82.

+Step 3: Identify the null hypothesis (H0).
+The null hypothesis is the statement of equality, so H0: μ = 82.

+Step 4: Identify the alternative hypothesis (Ha).
+The alternative hypothesis is the complement of the null hypothesis, so Ha: μ ≠ 82.

 Verified video answer for a similar problem: